Wall Street shares close higher on stimulus hopes

 Uncertainty over the coronavirus aid package weighed on Wall Street’s main indexes on Monday and analysts expect market turbulence to increase with only two weeks left until Election Day.

-All 11 major S&P sectors were up, with financials .SPNY, industrials .SPLRCI and consumer discretionary .SPLRCD stocks underpinning gains.
+A majority of the S&P sectors was up, with financials .SPNY, industrials .SPLRCI and consumer discretionary .SPLRCD stocks underpinning gains.

 The U.S. Justice Department and 11 states, meanwhile, filed an antitrust lawsuit against Alphabet Inc's GOOGL.O Google for allegedly breaking the law in using its market power to fend off rivals.
-Alphabet's shares were up 2.4%.
+Alphabet's shares closed up 1.4%.

 “It’s like locking the proverbial door after the horse has bolted,” said Neil Campling, head of TMT research at Mirabaud Securities in London.